AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseFunctionBlock.md

 ```

-BaseFunctionBlock:setTotalPartialFirstDerivativeTensorArray(partialFirstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)
+BaseFunctionBlock:setTotalChainRuleFirstDerivativeTensorArray(chainRuleFirstDerivativeTensorArray: {tensor}, doNotDeepCopy: boolean)

 ```

 #### Parameters

-* totalPartialFirstDerivativeTensorArray: An array containing all the total of partial first derivative tensors to be stored into the function block.
+* chainRuleFirstDerivativeTensorArray: An array containing all the total of chain rule first derivative tensors to be stored into the function block.

 * doNotDeepCopy: Whether or not to deep copy the input tensor.

-### getFirstDerivativeTensorArray()
+### getTotalChainRuleFirstDerivativeTensorArray()

 ```

-BaseFunctionBlock:getTotalFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}
+BaseFunctionBlock:getTotalChainRuleFirstDerivativeTensorArray(doNotDeepCopy: boolean): {tensor}

 ```